wenzeslaus/g.remote/README.md

 ### Linux

-You need something which provides `ssh` and `scp` commands or you need to have Paramico Python package.
+You need something which provides `ssh` and `scp` commands or you need to have Fabric or Paramiko Python package.

 To install SSH on Ubuntu use: